aleshaleksey/fansys23/08-spell-list.md

 **Special**: The affected area is classed as being one step closer to having the "Extreme temperature: Sever Cold" modifier.

-**Upcast**: For every MP dice added the spell's radius increases by 5ft (this also affects the caster).
+**Upcast**: For every MP dice added above 2 the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.

 **Global**: The spell's range is 100ft per 4 MP, centered on you (you are not affected) and lasts for a day.
 For every 4 MP either the radius increases by 100ft, or the duration increase by a day.